 Methamphetamine Trafficker Sentenced To 10 Years In Prison

-The sentence was handed down by the Honorable Lucy H. Koh, U.S. District Judge.
-Judge Koh also sentenced Torres-Sanchez to a 5 year period of supervised release.
-The defendant has been in federal custody since October 30, 2013.
+The sentence was handed down by the Honorable Charles R. Breyer, U.S. District Judge.
+In addition to the prison term, Judge Breyer sentenced Ly to a 5-year period of supervised release.
+The defendant is in federal custody and will begin serving his sentence immediately.

 Assistant U.S. Attorney Andrew F. Dawson is prosecuting the case with the assistance of Marina Ponomarchuk.
 The prosecution is the result of an investigation by the DEA and the San Francisco Police Department.